vand3rlinden/MDO-Azure-Automation/README.md

 3. Automate the runbook by assigning it a schedule.
 In your Automation Account, navigate to Shared Resources > Schedules and click 'Add a schedule'.

 4. Choose a preferred time, time zone, and set the recurrence to recurring.
-     - Example: Recurring every 6 months
+     - Recurring every 3 months - Rotating the DKIM keys every three months ensures a complete rotation of both selectors every 6 months.

 6. After creating the schedule, open the runbook and navigate to Resources > Schedules.